EMDR for First Responders

 Closure

-Closing EMDR treatment empowers the person to use guided imagery and other effective techniques to reduce symptoms.
+Closing EMDR treatment empowers the person to use guided imagery and other techniques to reduce symptoms.
 It’s crucial to track your progress and attend maintenance appointments as needed.
 Patients may observe themselves between sessions and share their observations with their therapist during this final span of treatment.

 Reevaluation